hildebra/Rarefaction/Readme.md

 ## Input data format
-Input data for rtk should be a count table in a .tsv or .csv format.
+Input data for RTK should be a count table in a .tsv or .csv format.
 Row and column names must be provided and be unique.

 **Example file:**